pulumi/docs/content/docs/tutorials/azure/azure-ts-static-website.md

 ---
-title: "A Static Website Hosted on Azure Blob Storage + Azure CDN"
+title: "Static Website Using Azure Blob Storage and CDN"
 no_edit_this_page: true
 ---